-For sound design / sound art, please get in touch via one of the links below ↓
+For sound design / sound art, please get in touch via Twitter

 Writing & directing

-I write Doctor Who audio dramas for Big Finish productions – which makes me unspeakably, geekily happy.
-My audio play The Morpeth Carol won the Radio Academy Award for best drama in 2014. all my dreams on VHS (starring Gugu Mbatha-Raw and OT Fagbenle) won the audience award at Bucharest’s NexT International Film Festival and has been exhibited and broadcast worldwide.
-My short I Will Do It For Science and script Peggy And The Goth won some BBC competitions.
+I won the 2017 Bruntwood Prize for Playwriting.
+I write regularly for BBC Radio and I write Doctor Who audio dramas for Big Finish productions – which makes me unspeakably, geekily happy.
+My audio play The Morpeth Carol won the Radio Academy Award for best drama in 2014.
+A film I directed, all my dreams on VHS (starring Gugu Mbatha-Raw and OT Fagbenle) won the audience award at Bucharest’s NexT International Film Festival and has been exhibited and broadcast worldwide.
+I’m currently developing various TV drama projects, and writing scripts for Endemol Shine China.

-I’m an artist in residence at Pervasive Media Studio, Watershed, an alumnus of Channel 4′s 4screenwriting 2015, I’m part of Bristol Old Vic’s Open Session 6 and am also supported by the lovely folks at BBC Writersroom.
-You’ll also occasionally find me writing critically about live art and performance, notably for Australia’s Realtime magazine.
+I’m an artist in residence at Pervasive Media Studio, Watershed and an alumnus of Channel 4′s 4screenwriting 2015.
+You’ll also occasionally find me writing critically about live art and performance, most recently for Australia’s sadly missed Realtime magazine.
 These days, if you want to know what I think about things (god help you) most of my irregular blogging happens on the Sleepdogs notebook.

 – – –